-Slade left out of England squad for autumn games
+Slade left out of England squad for autumn Tests

 Last updated on .From the section Rugby Union

-England manager Eddie Jones has left Henry Slade out of his squad for the autumn internationals.
+England head coach Eddie Jones has left Henry Slade out of his 36-man squad for the autumn internationals.

 Centre Slade missed the 2-1 series win in Australia during the summer because of shoulder surgery but has played for Exeter since the start of the season.

-He is one of six uncapped players preparing to face Argentina, South Africa, New Zealand and Japan.
+He is one of six uncapped players preparing to face Argentina, Japan, New Zealand and South Africa.

-The rest are made up of Northampton duo Alex Coles and David Ribbans, along with Gloucester's Val Rapava Ruskin, Newcastle's George McGuigan and Saracens' Hugh Tizzard.
+The rest are made up of Northampton locks Alex Coles and David Ribbans, along with Gloucester's Georgian-born prop Val Rapava Ruskin, Newcastle hooker George McGuigan and Saracens second row Hugh Tizard.

-Only back row Jack Willis is named in the 36-man squad from financially troubled Wasps.
+Only back row Jack Willis is named in the squad from financially troubled Wasps.

 Sale scrum-half Raffi Quirke is in the squad after only two appearances this season having returned from injury, leaving no space for Northampton's Alex Mitchell.